-However, we noted that only one individual is involved in calculating the insurance rates and there was no written rate-setting methodology of how this individual calculates the TRIP insurance rates.
+We noted that only one individual was involved in calculating the insurance rates and there was no written rate-setting methodology of how this individual calculates the TRIP insurance rates.
+This individual left the agency near the end of the fiscal year and the Department did not have any other employees aware of how the previous individual calculated the rates.
 Additionally, there was no formal process for a documented review of the insurance rate calculation.

-Further, auditors noted that the Department did provide the Teachers' Retirement System of the State of Illinois by April 15th with historical and projected data on enrollment, utilization, and costs of TRIP information which is used to determine the amount of health care premiums charged to participants in TRIP; however, there was no rate-setting methodology provided explaining where the information was obtained from and what information was used to determine the premium rates.
+Further, auditors noted that the Department provided the Teachers' Retirement System of the State of Illinois by April 15th with historical and projected data on enrollment, utilization, and costs of TRIP information which is used to determine the amount of health care premiums charged to participants in TRIP; however, there was no rate-setting methodology provided explaining where the information was obtained from and how the information was used to determine the premium rates.